 In the Announced Pledges Scenario, in major markets hydrogen would need to be priced at USD 0.9-3.5/kg in 2030 to compete with electric heat pumps in buildings.
-Assuming these price ranges and considering the capital costs of equipment and of using hydrogen equipment in existing buildings, the cost to heat a home of 100 m could range from USD 350/yr to USD 2 000/yr in those markets.
-This range is broader than for electric heat pumps due to the large efficiency gap: for the same heat output, electric heat pumps require five to six times less electricity than a hydrogen boiler.
+Assuming these price ranges and considering the capital costs of equipment and of using hydrogen equipment in existing buildings, the cost to heat a home of 100 m^2 could range from USD 350/yr to USD 2 000/yr in those markets.
+This range might be broader than for electric heat pumps due to the wide variability of efficiencies and capital cost of hydrogen equipment.